An Introduction to Individual Therapy: Part One

 Carlos Durana Ph.D., M.Ac. offers counseling and therapy in Reston, Virginia, Washington, DC, and Bethesda, Maryland.

 In addition to helping individuals work through issues that arise in their lives, therapy can also be beneficial in helping individuals overcome obstacles to their well-being.
-Therapy can also help to increase positive feelings, such as compassion and self-esteem.
+Therapy can also help to increase positive feelings, such as self-esteem, compassion, and self-confidence.
 Individuals who are in counseling learn how to better handle difficult situations, how to make healthy decisions and how to reach and achieve goals.
 Many individuals discover that they actually enjoy therapy as they become more self-aware.

 When to Seek Professional Therapy Help?

-Additionally, therapy can help if you are having a hard time focusing on work or school, are experiencing addiction, or having thoughts or feelings of hurting yourself or others.
+Additionally, individual counseling can help if you are having a hard time focusing on work or school, are experiencing addiction, or having thoughts or feelings of hurting yourself or others.
 Some individuals may actively avoid seeking help for various reasons.
 Some reasons may include:

 - Fear surrounding the stigma that is commonly associated with mental health care

 - Reliving or experiencing feelings of shame when speaking about the past

 - Not wanting to acknowledge that anything is wrong